shakelang/Specification/specification/bytecode/instructions.md

 #### § 1.1.4 `lpush`

-An `lpush` instruction pushes a long (or any 64-bit-value) onto the stack.
+A `lpush` instruction pushes a long (or any 64-bit-value) onto the stack.
 It can also be used for a double or ulong.
 Syntax: `lpush <u8 value>`, so we have the byte signing a lpush instruction and then directly after that the long we want to push onto the stack.
 Overall instruction length: `9 bytes`.

 ### § 1.2 Loading data from the local variable table

 #### § 1.2.1 `bload`

-Syntax: `bload <u2 index>` - Load a byte from the local variable table onto the stack.
+A `bload` instruction loads a byte from the local variable table onto the stack.
+The index stores the index of the byte in the local variable table.
+Syntax: `bload <u2 index>`
+Overall instruction length: `3 bytes`.

 #### § 1.2.2 `sload`

-Syntax: `sload <u2 index>` - Load a short from the local variable table onto the stack.
-The index points to the bottom byte of the short.
-The short occupies two bytes (2 indices) in the local variable table.
+A `sload` instruction loads a short from the local variable table onto the stack.
+The index stores the index of the bottom byte of the short in the local variable table.
+The short will be loaded onto the stack.
+Overall instruction length: `3 bytes`.
+Syntax: `sload <u2 index>`
+Overall instruction length: `3 bytes`.

 #### § 1.2.3 `iload`

-Syntax: `iload <u2 index>` - Load an integer from the local variable table onto the stack.
-The index points to the bottom byte of the integer.
-The integer occupies four bytes (4 indices) in the local variable table.
+A `iload` instruction loads an integer from the local variable table onto the stack.
+The index stores the index of the bottom byte of the integer in the local variable table.
+The integer will be loaded onto the stack.
+Syntax: `iload <u2 index>`
+Overall instruction length: `3 bytes`.

 #### § 1.2.4 `lload`

-Syntax: `lload <u2 index>` - Load a long from the local variable table onto the stack.
-The index points to the bottom byte of the long.
-The long occupies eight bytes (8 indices) in the local variable table.
+A `lload` instruction loads a long from the local variable table onto the stack.
+The index stores the index of the bottom byte of the long in the local variable table.
+The long will be loaded onto the stack.
+Syntax: `lload <u2 index>`
+Overall instruction length: `3 bytes`.

 ### § 1.3 Storing data in the local variable table

 #### § 1.3.1 `bstore`

-Syntax: `bstore <u2 index>` - Store a byte from the stack in the local variable table.
+Store a byte from the stack in the local variable table.
+The index points to the byte in the local variable table.
+Syntax: `bstore <u2 index>` -
+Overall instruction length: `3 bytes`.

 #### § 1.3.2 `sstore`

-Syntax: `sstore <u2 index>` - Store a short from the stack in the local variable table.
+Store a short from the stack in the local variable table.
 The index points to the bottom byte of the short.
 The short occupies two bytes (2 indices) in the local variable table.
+Syntax: `sstore <u2 index>`
+Overall instruction length: `3 bytes`.

 #### § 1.3.3 `istore`

-Syntax: `istore <u2 index>` - Store an integer from the stack in the local variable table.
+Store an integer from the stack in the local variable table.
 The index points to the bottom byte of the integer.
 The integer occupies four bytes (4 indices) in the local variable table.
+Syntax: `istore <u2 index>`
+Overall instruction length: `3 bytes`.

 #### § 1.3.4 `lstore`